thabangnoko/SAS-Exploratory-Analysis/README.md

 The task was to undertake a statistical analysis of the data provided using SAS Enterprise guide and produce a report for the property developer critically discussing the results of the analysis.

-The files included are:
+# The files included are:
-The original Excel data files
+- Original Excel data files
-The SAS file containing all the output
+- SAS file containing all the output
-The final report going over the analysis
+- Final report going over the analysis